I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Carefully tie the ends of the plastic wrap.
 Make sure that is tight enough to avoid leaking.

-- Turn off the heat and allow it to stay a little bit into the water for 3 to 5 minutes.
+- Turn off the heat and allow it to stay a little bit in the water for 3 to 5 minutes.
 Depending on the desired result.

 - While waiting, heat butter in a pan.
 Toast the sliced bread on both sides.